-Each year, the School receives a Doctoral Training Account (DTA) from EPSRC which is used to support PhD students.
+Each year, the School receives a Doctoral Training Partnership (DTP) grant from EPSRC which is used to support PhD students.

 Allocation of these scholarships are under the control of the Graduate School and decisions are made in April.
 A separate application is not required but a complete application for admission must have been received by the end of March.